seriko87/Widgets/README.md

 After several small apps and tutorial web applications I decided to do my web application.
 I always have visited the same web pages to check daily updates like sport results, news, crypto prices, etc. but it is a hassle to check all those different pages.
 I first tried to use windows widgets but it is limited to only their list of widgets so I decided to make my own widgets application.

-Note: since some APIs are paid I had to remove some of my original widgets(crypto, sports).
+Note: since some APIs are paid I had to remove some of my original widgets.
 Actively looking for good free ones.

 You can check live site here: www.sashyr.com